LaraFB/3-ano/README.md

 As a new user, I want to be able to create a new account, So that I can start using it and mange my finances effectively.

-Story Points - 2S.
+Story Points - 2S

-Priorities  - Must have (M).
+Priorities  - Must have (M)

 ###### Acceptance Criteria